 60 Second Lemon Law Assessment™

 It starts with a flicker of doubt.
 That strange noise, the check engine light that won’t stay off, another trip back to the dealership.
 Soon, that doubt grows into full-blown frustration.
-You bought a new vehicle for peace of mind, but all you’ve gotten are headaches and repair bills.
+You bought a new vehicle for peace of mind, but all you’ve gotten are headaches and hassles.
 When the manufacturer and dealer stop offering real solutions, you can feel powerless and stuck.
 The good news is, you have rights.
 Consumer protection laws exist for this exact situation, giving you a clear path to hold companies accountable.
-The idea of suing a car company might sound intimidating, but it’s often the most effective way to get the refund or replacement you deserve.
+The idea of taking on or even suing a car company might sound intimidating, but it’s often the most effective way to get the refund or replacement you deserve.
 This guide will walk you through the process, step by step.

 It’s incredibly frustrating when a car you rely on turns out to be a constant source of problems.
 You spent your hard-earned money on a vehicle that was supposed to be safe and dependable, but it’s been anything but.
 If you feel like you’ve been wronged by a car manufacturer or dealership, you might be wondering if you have any real options.
 The good news is, you often do.
 Consumer protection laws are in place for situations just like this.